 Material financial assets that are 90 days or more past due are generally treated as impaired.
 The bank has documented policies in respect of the counting of days past due, which it uses to make its assessment.
-As at the 31st October, the Company currently has no assets that are 90 days or more past due.
+As at the 31st October, the Company currently has CAD 36.3mm loans 90 days or more past due.